metaisbeta/intelliJ-avisualizer-plugin/joss-paper/paper.md

 # Annotation Visualizer Plugin

 The plugin will be the user interface with the ASniffer ecosystem.
 It is a plugin for the InteliJ IDE, which is developed and maintained by JetBrains.
-This plugin is responsible for showing a browser web to the user with a custom view of Avisualizer.
+This plugin is responsible for showing a embedded browser web to the user with Annotation Visualizer Home Page.
 There are two ways to interact with the plugin, the first is a button that will be on the toolbar, which will be responsible for starting the analysis of the user's current project.
 The second is a modified browser integrated with the plugin.
-It will be responsible for showing the service preview of AVisualizer.
+It will be responsible for showing the browse with Avisualizer.

+There is two ways of interaction with the plugin, The user can run an analysis and run a not persistent analysis.
+The main different between them two is that if you choose to not persist, the id of your project is going to be a random UUID and it will be deleted from our database in the first search. (melhorar isso pelamor)

-The \emph{browser} integrated in this plugin is an adaptation of the GIdea Browser, which is a free (open source) implementation for InteliJ.
+The browser integrated in this plugin is an adaptation of the [GIdea Browser](https://github.com/Jonatha1983/GIdeaBrowser) , which is a free (open source) implementation for InteliJ, under Apache 2.0 License.
 The browser engine used by this project is the Java Chromium Embedded Framework (JCEF), which is a free implementation of Chromium in the Java language, in which it has the APIs in which we interact with the browser.
-Thus, plugin will be able to load custom URLs} via code, in this way we will show the user your project, as exemplified in Figure
+Thus, plugin will be able to load custom URLs via code, in this way we will show the user your project, as exemplified in Figure

 # System Architecture